 Overview

 History matching is an iterative calibration technique that progressively rules out regions of parameter space that are implausible — i.e., where simulated outputs are inconsistent with observations.
-Rather than finding a single "best fit," it identifies the set of all parameter combinations that could plausibly have produced the observed data.
+Rather than finding a single "best fit," it maps out the whole region of parameter space that is not inconsistent with the data — a region you can then sample from.
+That surviving region is called the NROY ("Not Ruled Out Yet") region, and it is the central output of the method.

 How it works